HAQ-Lab/IMPROVE_CSN_explore_clean/README.md

 R scripts in this repository
 -------
-There are four R scripts in the folder now, they are:
+There are five R scripts in the folder now, they are:

 A) `CSN Explore.R` and B) `IMPROVE Expl.R` documents the basic exploration of CSN/IMPROVE dataset, such as the spatiotemporal distribution of PM2.5 species concentrations and comparison of the flagged and unflagged PM2.5 species concentrations.